blakeanedved/revealjs-react/README.md

 }
 ```

 Use only the plugins you need.
+These plugins are strictly typed using custom typescript definitions.
+To define or type your own custom plugin, use the `RevealPlugin` type exported from `@gregcello/revealjs-react`